 Before moving into public relations and marketing, John began his professional career as a print reporter and editor covering Michigan’s health care industry.
 He specialized in policy topics and was a credentialed member of the Michigan House and Senate press corps.

-He holds an accreditation in public relations (APR) from the Public Relations Society of America and certifications in disaster public affairs from the American Red Cross, for whom he volunteers as a disaster public affairs specialist and Disaster Action Team leader.
+He holds an accreditation in public relations (APR) from the Public Relations Society of America and certifications in disaster public affairs from the American Red Cross, for whom he has volunteered as a disaster public affairs specialist and Disaster Action Team leader.
+He is also a graduate of the Atlas Network’s Atlas Leadership Academy, including its Think Tank Leadership Training program, and a participant in the American Enterprise Institute’s Leadership Network.

 John’s experience with advocacy dates back to the beginnings of the Internet boom, when he was a co-founder, board member and public relations lead of the Coalition Against Unsolicited Commercial Email (CAUCE), an Internet-based coalition of users and systems administrators working toward market-based solutions to junk e-mail.
 In this role, he dramatically increased awareness among multiple constituencies of problems created by “spam”, including consumers, marketers, legislators and regulators.
 As the lead spokesperson for CAUCE, he was interviewed by the Wall Street Journal, The New York Times, Newsweek, Wired, NPR, PBS, CNN, CNBC, MSNBC, CBS Radio, Fox News Channel, BBC and more than 100 other newspapers, magazines, television and radio programs and other outlets on issues including junk e-mail, Internet marketing and privacy.